All Episodes

 Deadwood is one of my favorite programs.

-Set in a South Dakota gold mining camp in the 1870s, it grittily explores the way human beings organize themselves when consigned to a lawless territory that attracts miscreants, varmins, and vultures.
+It grittily explores the way human beings organize themselves when consigned to a lawless territory that attracts miscreants, varmins, and vultures.

 It's also a television show.

-Uh a recent episode had an especially insightful moment when all the leaders of the camp were called to an important meeting.
+A recent episode had an especially insightful moment when all the leaders of the camp were called to an important meeting without an invitation proffered to the female owner of the camp's only bank.

 The writers were right.

-Testosterone laden dead wood is not a welcome place for women.
+Testosterone-laden Deadwood is not a welcome place for women.

 When the law is determined by the number of gunslingers on your side, women do not flourish.